 To finish off our wine bulletin (early April), let’s talk about a wine called Carignan.
 The story of Carignan is the story of a good wine foiled by extenuating circumstances.
 With its overtones of fruit and spice, medium tannins, and tart acidity, Carignan varietal wine was a winner.
 But its fecundity was its undoing.
 A series of high-yield harvests, not to mention a few nasty bouts with mildew, created a surplus of poor-tasting Carignan wines.
 Many French vintners today usually blend it with red wines.

 Despite its previous setbacks, Carignan is gaining ground in the viticultural world.
 Sounder vineyard management practices and the use of lower-yielding vines have allowed vintners to move beyond blending Carignan with other reds.
 Vineyards around the world are producing world-class Carignan varietals.
 The grape produces wines that are tart and fruity, with notes of smoke and baking spices.

 Notable Carignan varietal wines are coming out of Mendocino County, California.
 The Maule region of Chile has 16 wineries now dedicated to producing old-vine Carignan wines redolent of cherry, with robust tannins and mild acidity.
-Two other unexpected players in the Carignan game are Croatia and Mexico, with Carignan plantings in the regions of Dalmatia and Baja California respectively.
+Two other unexpected players in the Carignan game are Croatia and Mexico, with Carignan plantings in Dalmatia and Baja California, respectively.

 This concludes WhisperKOOL’s first-ever wine bulletin (early April).
 Thank you for reading and following!
 Stay tuned for further updates in April.
 For more wine industry news (and wine storage tips), please check our blog frequently.
-We recently posted our first wine pairing: chardonnay and chicken piccata.
-And don’t forget to stop by our main site (www.whisperkool.com) to see the latest cooling products and accessories we offer.
+We recently posted our first wine pairing: Chardonnay and Chicken Piccata.
+And don’t forget to stop by our website (www.whisperkool.com) to see the latest cooling products and accessories we offer.